0xfke/500-free-TryHackMe-rooms/README.md

-# 🚀 500+ Free TryHackMe Rooms 🛡️

 ### Welcome, Hackers! 👾

 Here’s a curated list of **500+ Free TryHackMe rooms** to help you dive into cybersecurity and hacking.
 These rooms are organized by topic so you can learn and practice systematically.
 Best part? **They’re all free!** 🧑‍💻🔓

 ---

 ## 📜 **Table of Contents**